Welcoming Community Input

 Both committees invite comments and recommendations through their webforms.
 Yale invites members of the Yale and New Haven communities to read the book and share with the university their comments.

-- See the New Haven Museum exhibit related to the Yale and Slavery Research Project.
+- Visit the Schwarzman Center exhibition related to the Yale and Slavery Research Project.

 - Take the self-guided walking tour on your own or with a group.